 If there are new jobs in SLLC when these be released:

 We don’t know how many posts will be available at the moment as we have to work through a number of steps; It is our priortity to protect the employment of those who work in the centres closing.
-There will be no compulsory redundancies

-We then have to complete a gap analysis (to determine who is staying and leaving employment).
+There will be no compulsory redundancies.We then have to complete a gap analysis (to determine who is staying and leaving employment).

 Then advertise posts internally, if not filled they will be sent externally.